UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     nano ~/.Renviron
     ```

-    Once your text editor opens, set the `R_LIBS` variable previously defined in your file to the name and location of your new library.
+    Once your text editor opens, set `R_LIBS`, previously defined in your file, to the name and location of your new library.
 In this example, this would look like:

     ```bash
     R_LIBS=~/R/library_4.4_centos7